CrevanB/ppo-triple-pendulum/README.md

-PPO Triple Inverted Pendulum Controller
+PPO Triple Inverted Pendulum Controller.

 A reinforcement-learning controller for a triple inverted pendulum on a cart, trained with PPO (Proximal Policy Optimisation) via Stable-Baselines3.

+Cart damping is modelled, but joint friction, motor dynamics, and other real-world effects are not.
+It's an idealised, somewhat simplistic physics simulation.

 Two policies work together: one learns to swing the pendulum up from hanging, and a second learns to balance it once near upright.
 An interactive pygame GUI lets you watch the trained controller run live and switches between the two policies automatically based on the pendulum's angle.

-What This Is
-The system is a cart with three pendulum links attached end-to-end (a "triple pendulum"), free to swing.
 A force applied to the cart is the only control input.

 Swing-up — starting from hanging straight down, pump energy into the system to bring all three links up near vertical.
 Balance — once near upright, make small, precise corrections to keep the pendulum stable against gravity and disturbance.

 Rather than train one policy to do both, this project trains two separate PPO policies — a swing-up specialist and a balance specialist — and switches between them at runtime based on how close all three link angles are to upright.

-Requires Python 3.9+ and the following packages, stable-baselines3, gymnasium, numpy, pygame
+Requires Python and following packages, stable-baselines3, gymnasium, numpy, pygame

 train.py	Training script — trains either the swing-up or balance policy via PPO triple_pendulum_env.py	Gymnasium environment defining the pendulum's observation/action space, reward, and reset logic for both modes